Direct applications to Deakin for Trimester 3 2019 close 3 November 2019

 You will develop core skills required for leadership and strategic planning, health needs assessment and evaluation, program planning and monitoring, resource and project management, communication and negotiation.

 This course offers enormous flexibility, allowing you to choose elective study options that align with your career aspirations and interest areas.
-Elective units can be chosen from specialty areas such as health economics, public health research and business administration.
+Elective units can be chosen from the health economics, public health, research and business administration elective groups.

 There is also flexibility of choice between research and coursework, enabling you to construct a study program that best meets your interests and career aspirations.Read More